OctoPrint/docs/docs/plugin-guide/index.md

-There are three types of ways a plugin might attach itself to the system, through so called [mixin][plugin-guide.mixins] implementations, by attaching itself to specified [hooks][plugin-guide.hooks], by offering [helper][plugin-guide.helpers] functionality to be used by other plugins or by providing [settings overlays][plugin-guide.control-properties.plugin_settings_overlay].
+There are three types of ways a plugin might attach itself to the system, through so called [mixin][plugin-guide.mixins] implementations, by attaching itself to specified [hooks][plugin-guide.hooks], by offering [helper][plugin-guide.helpers] functionality to be used by other plugins or by providing [settings overlays][plugin-guide.control-properties.plugin-settings-overlay].

 Plugin mixin implementations will get a bunch of [properties injected][plugin-guide.injected-properties] by OctoPrint plugin system to help them work.